 - Connect with a number of faculty members within the Department as well as Dr. Meelis Teder from Estonia who was on a Fulbright scholarship to OSU.
 In addition, I taught in the graduate course „The Context of the Global Forest Sector“ at the request of Dr. Scott Leavengood, Professor and Director of the Oregon Wood Innovation Center.

 The STSM gave me the opportunity to develop a fruitful scientific collaboration, which will result in publications, as well as in the future visits to College of Forestry, Oregon State University for further projects and scientific cooperation.
-One aspect of this cooperation that will be realized in the near is a visit by Eric Hansen to the University of Zagreb Faculty of Forestry in December 2019.
+One aspect of this cooperation that will be realized in the near is a visit by Eric Hansen to the University of Zagreb Faculty of Forestry and Wood Technology in December 2019.